Can Character-based Language Models Improve Downstream Task Performance in Low-Resource and Noisy Language Scenarios?: Discussion

 \section{Discussion}

-In this work, \draftreplace{we chose to experiment with the interest of using}{we evaluate the benefits of using} a character-based model in low-resource scenarios.
-Our results show that training such a model from scratch on much fewer data gives similar performance to a multilingual BERT adapted to the language using the same amount of data.
+Our results show that training such a a character-based model from scratch on much less data gives similar performance to a multilingual BERT adapted to the language using the same amount of data for fine-tuning.
 Overall, our observations confirm the findings of \citet{el-boukkouri-etal-2020-CharacterBERT} regarding the robustness to noise and misspellings of the CharacterBERT model.
-We showed that the model has competitive performance on noisy French UGC data when trained on only a fraction of the OSCAR corpus compared to CamemBERT trained on the full corpus and when trained on corpora containing about 1M words in the \draftreplace{extreme}{extremely} noisy and low-resource case of NArabizi.
-This is consistent with the findings of \citet{martin-etal-2020-camemBERT} and \citet{micheli-etal-2020-importance}, who showed that MLM could already learn a lot from pre-training on smaller data set.
-Extending this investigation by training on a larger amount of data could help to explore the ability of the model to handle highly variable noisy data.
+We showed that the model has competitive performance on noisy French UGC data when trained on only a fraction of the OSCAR corpus compared to Camembert trained on the full corpus and when trained on corpora containing about 1M words in the extremely noisy and low-resource case of NArabizi.
+This result is consistent with the findings of \citet{ martin-etal-2020-camemBERT} and \citet{micheli-etal-2020-importance}, who showed that MLM could learn much from pre-training on smaller datasets.
+Extending this investigation by training on more data could help explore the model's ability to handle highly variable noisy data.